ashishmaharana188/legacyImageMigration/docs/technical-design-document.md

 Implementing this compound index will allow MongoDB to efficiently use the index to locate documents matching the `clientId` and `transactionNo` criteria, avoiding full collection scans.
 This will lead to a significant reduction in query execution time for the `updateMongoTransactions` process, improving overall application performance and responsiveness.

+### 4.5.
+Granular MongoDB Transaction Updates

+**Problem:**

+The `updateMongoTransactions` function previously performed a global update, fetching all relevant PostgreSQL data and then attempting to match and update MongoDB documents.
+This approach lacked granularity, making it inefficient for scenarios where updates needed to be restricted to specific `clientId` values or to documents created by a particular source (e.g., 'system').
+This could lead to unnecessary data processing and potential performance overhead when only a subset of data required synchronization.

+**Solution:**

+To enhance efficiency and control, the `updateMongoTransactions` process has been refined to allow for `clientId`-specific updates and to filter PostgreSQL data based on the `created_by = 'system'` field.
+This ensures that only relevant data is streamed from PostgreSQL and processed for MongoDB updates, aligning with the `sourceUser: 'system'` field in MongoDB.

+**Implementation Details:**

+1.  **`backend/services/database.ts` - `streamUpdateDetails` function:**
+    *   **`clientId` Parameter:** An optional `clientId` parameter was added to the function signature.
+    *   **SQL Query Filtering:** The PostgreSQL query within `streamUpdateDetails` was modified to include a `WHERE add.created_by = 'system'` clause.
+Additionally, if a `clientId` is provided, an `AND add.client_id = $X` clause is dynamically appended to the query, and the `clientId` is passed as a parameter to the `pg-cursor` for efficient filtering at the database level.

+2.  **`backend/services/mongoDatabase.ts` - `updateMongoTransactions` function:**
+    *   **`clientId` Parameter:** An optional `clientId` parameter was added to the function signature.
+    *   **Stream Call Update:** The `database.streamUpdateDetails` call now passes the `clientId` parameter, ensuring that PostgreSQL streams only the data relevant to the specified client.
+    *   **MongoDB Query Filtering:** The MongoDB `find` query was updated to include `sourceUser: 'system'` as a mandatory filter.
+If a `clientId` is provided, `clientId: clientId` is also added to the MongoDB query, ensuring that only MongoDB documents belonging to the specified client and created by 'system' are considered for updates.

+**Benefit:**

+These enhancements provide several key benefits:

+-   **Improved Performance:** By filtering data at the source (both PostgreSQL and MongoDB) based on `created_by = 'system'` and `clientId`, the amount of data processed is significantly reduced, leading to faster execution times for `updateMongoTransactions`.
+-   **Enhanced Granularity:** The ability to specify a `clientId` allows for targeted updates, which is crucial for managing large datasets and ensuring that only the intended data is modified.
+-   **Data Consistency:** The explicit filtering by `created_by = 'system'` and `sourceUser: 'system'` ensures that the synchronization process between PostgreSQL and MongoDB is consistent for system-generated entries.
+-   **Reduced Resource Consumption:** Less data transfer and processing lead to lower CPU, memory, and network resource utilization on both the database servers and the application backend.

 **Problem:**